 CakePHP is around for more than a decade, but it’s still among the most popular PHP frameworks, as it has always managed to keep up with time.
 The latest version, CakePHP 3.0 enhanced session management, improved modularity by decoupling several components and increased the ability to create more standalone libraries.

-All of these standardised resource file formats are supported by Text United and can be translated easily separating your code from the actual content.
+All of these standardized resource file formats are supported by Text United and can be translated easily separating your code from the actual content.
 After the translation is finished, the translated file is generated and you just import it back into your project in the appropriate locations.
+If you want to translate the PHP-powered website, you came to the right place!